Myanmar's Trademark Law 2019

 What Should You Do?

-For trademark owners who consider Myanmar as an important market, and who do not have existing registrations for their trademarks under the current registration system, we advise you to take immediate steps to register your trademark before 31 December 2019 under the current system to qualify for re-filing during the “soft opening” period.
-Otherwise, all new trademark applications can only be filed after the end of the “soft opening” period, anticipated by on or around July 2020.
+For trademark owners who consider Myanmar as an important market, but who do not have existing registrations for their trademarks under the current registration system, we advise you to take immediate steps to register your trademark before 1 October 2020 under the current system to qualify for re-filing during the “soft-opening” period, otherwise, all new trademark applications can only be filed after the end of the “soft-opening” period.

-Trademark owners with existing registrations of their marks under the current registration system should collate and prepare the necessary documents and information in readiness for re-filing of all their marks during the “soft opening” in January 2020.
+Trademark owners with existing registrations of their marks under the current registration system should collate and prepare the necessary documents and information in readiness for re-filing of all their marks during the “soft-opening” in October 2020.

 Requirements for Re-filing of Trademark